atellmer/dark/packages/core/README.md

 #### `useLayoutEffect`

-This type of effect is similar to useEffect, however, it is executed synchronously right after the commit phase of new changes.
+This type of effect is similar to `useEffect`, however, it is executed synchronously right after the commit phase of new changes.
 Use this to read layout from the DOM and synchronously re-render.

 ```tsx
 useLayoutEffect(() => {